rtpatel2/snooker-app/PROPOSAL.md

 Week 1:
 - Implement physics governing ball movement (e.g., friction with table, slightly inelastic collisions)
 - Implement the table, and the physics governing collisions with the sides of the table (e.g., straight edges, curved sections near pockets, pockets)
+- Design basic GUI displaying table/balls to demonstrate collisions

+Week 2:
 - Implement a cue, and allow it to exert force upon a cue ball depending on some sort of changeable "strength".

-Week 2:
 - Implement game rules (e.g., order in which balls must be pocketed, replacing balls, points, scratching)
+- Modify GUI to display cue movement

+Week 3:
 - Implement basic AI player, perhaps one that just tries to pocket the nearest correct-colored ball.

-Week 3:
-- Design a GUI in Cinder to display game components (e.g., drawing a table, cue, colored balls)
+- Modify GUI to display player vs AI
 - Design win/loss screens
 - Maintain game/score history for the player